brgibson/blog-prototype/_posts/2015-08-17-is-migrating-to-the-cloud-a-financial-win-for-your-company.md

 summary: We will save 70% by migrating to the cloud.
 There, we said it.
 Every post or article on public cloud migration experiences seems to contradict the one I just read.

 ---
+We will save 70% by migrating to the cloud.

+There, we said it.
+Every post or article on public cloud migration experiences seems to contradict the one I just read.
+For every company that claims to have saved money by switching to the cloud, there is another that just moved back to on-premise for the very same reason.
+What gives?

+For background, Edmunds is a privately-held, profitable and growing company.
+As 100% of Edmunds’ revenue is derived online, uptime and performance of the website is critical.
+We have operated from co-located data centers for 10 years and have lived through multiple build-outs, so we know what it takes to build and run a data center both operationally and financially.

 <img src="{{site.baseimagesurl}}/migration-to-the-cloud-graphic.png" />